Bail Pending a Criminal Appeal

-The third exclusion applies if the conviction is for a capital offense or certain additional offenses listed in Florida Statue 903.133 which are listed above.
-If no exclusion applies, then the next inquiry involves whether in the Court’s discretion, an appeal bond should be set.
+The third exclusion applies if the conviction is for a capital offense or certain additional offenses listed in Florida Statute 903.133 which are listed above.
+If no exclusion applies, then the next inquiry involves whether, at the Court’s discretion, an appeal bond should be set.

-If the Defendant establishes the appeal is not frivolous, then the Court must consider relevant factors:
+If the Defendant establishes the appeal is not frivolous, then the Court must consider the following relevant factors:

 - The habits of the individual as to respect for the law;